 - 18.1 An accident is defined as an undesired event that results in personal injury or damage.
-A near miss is an incident that did not result in injury, allowing the opportunity to prevent a serious event in future. - 18.2 All accidents and near misses must be reported immediately to the Headteacher at school or the PA to CEO at the Central Trust Office.
-The School's Admin Lead will ensure that these are recorded in the Electronic Accident Book (Evolve) on the day of occurrence. - 18.3 It is the responsibility of the Headteacher at school and the Head of Operations at the Central Trust Office to ensure each incident is correctly recorded and that an appropriate investigation is carried out, and that incidents are reported to the DCEO.
+A near miss is an incident that did not result in injury, allowing the opportunity to prevent a serious event in future. - 18.2 All accidents and near misses must be reported immediately to the Headteacher at school and the Head of Operations.
+The School's Admin Lead will ensure that these are recorded in the Electronic Accident Book (Evolve) on the day of occurrence. - 18.3 It is the responsibility of the Headteacher at school and the Head of Operations to ensure each incident is correctly recorded and that an appropriate investigation is carried out, and that incidents are reported to the CEO. - 18.4 Events that are reportable under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations will be reported to the relevant authorities by the Head of Operations. - 18.5 Accident and Near Miss statistics will be compiled by the Headteacher at school, statistics are stored within the Evolve system.

-- 18.4 Events that are reportable under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations will be reported to the relevant authorities by the DCEO. - 18.5 Accident and Near Miss statistics will be compiled by the Headteacher at school and PA to CEO at Central Trust Office, statistics are stored within the Evolve system. - 18.9 The DCEO will ensure that accident data is analysed with a view to preventing a recurrence, and that information and statistics are provided to the Trust Board. - 18.10 The site of any accident or near miss should not be cleared without the authorisation of the Headteacher at Academies and Office Manager at Trust Offices as the Police, Health and Safety Executive and Environmental Health Officer consider an incident site to be a potential crime scene and expect a careful investigation of the incident to be recorded if it cannot be left undisturbed. - 18.11 Accident record book (Evolve) - A record of the accident will be completed as soon as possible after the accident occurs by the member of staff or first aider who deals with it. - As much detail as possible will be supplied when reporting an accident. - Information about injuries will also be kept in the pupil's educational record. - Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of (further details are included in the the Trust Retention Policy). - 18.12 Reporting to the Health and Safety Executive
+- 18.9 The Head of Operations will ensure that accident data is analysed with a view to preventing a recurrence, and that information and statistics are provided to the Trust Board. - 18.10 The site of any accident or near miss should not be cleared without the authorisation of the Headteacher at Academies and Office Manager at Trust Offices as the Police, Health and Safety Executive and Environmental Health Officer consider an incident site to be a potential crime scene and expect a careful investigation of the incident to be recorded if it cannot be left undisturbed.

+18.11 Accident record book (Evolve)

+- A record of the accident will be completed as soon as possible after the accident occurs by the member of staff or first aider who deals with it. - As much detail as possible will be supplied when reporting an accident. - Information about injuries will also be kept in the pupil's educational record. - Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of (further details are included in the the Trust Retention Policy).

+18.12 Reporting to the Health and Safety Executive